 Mini Nankhatai makes a wonderful edible gift.
-I always make some cakes, brownies or cookies when I visit my SILs.
+I always make some cakes, brownies, or cookies when I visit my SILs.
 My nephew and nieces enjoy my baked dishes and look forward to them.
-Every year during the Sankranthi holidays, we make a trip to my Hubby dear’s hometown and it was same this year as well.
+Every year during the Sankranthi holidays, we make a trip to my Hubby dear's hometown and it was the same this year as well.

 She baked this for us when they visited last year.
 I pinged her for the recipe and she shared it with me.
 In fact, I said why I couldn't find it on her blog.
 She has two recipes written down and wasn't very sure which ones she used.
 However, I remember those were so melt in the mouth kids.
 I had practically finished the whole box.